w3c/secure-payment-confirmation/ux-guidelines.md

 The `url` field is set to the URL of a payment entity logo image.
 Implementors are expected to support common image formats such as PNG or JPG.
-Logos should generally be "wordmark" or combination logos, which often display more clearly to users than 'simple' square logos.
+Logos should generally be "wordmark" or combination logos, which often display more clearly to users than square logos.
 Logos should also have transparent backgrounds, to allow them to be layered seamlessly onto implementor UX.

 Implementation specifics: